 - Beautiful volcano and lake views!

 Situated right next to Lake Batur, the biggest lake in Bali, Batur Natural Hot spring offers a series of warm and inviting naturally heated pools.
+It is literally one of the most important things to do during your time in Bali.
 The pools are perched on the edge of the lake, with awesome views of Mount Batur, an active volcano!

 - Witness a magnificent sea temple perched above the sea!